-About 1.5 miles south of Zoo Atlanta, this free sprayground sits right in the middle of D.H.
+About 1.5 miles south of Zoo Atlanta, this free splash pad sits right in the middle of D.H.
 Stanton Park.
 Kids enjoy water cannons and a rainbow tunnel.
 Tip: Visit on a weekday since weekends are often packed.

 Kids can frolic for free at this fountain, the centerpiece of Duluth's town green.
 With a massive spout shooting water two stories in the air and smaller spouts surrounding it, the fountain has something for everyone.

 The City of Roswell boasts two spraygrounds—Riverside Park (mentioned below) and this one located in East Roswell Park off Fouts Road.
 With lots of colorful pole structures spraying water, kids get soaked head to toe.
-Both residents and non-residents cost $2.
+Both residents and non-residents pay $2.

 Located in Historic Fourth Ward Park (perfectly situated near a large shade canopy), this free splash pad gets kids drenched with water coming from every which way.
 Tip: Park at 664 Angier Ave.
 NE to be closest to the splash pad.